 Before we dig into the details, why would you want to apply for more than one Amex Delta credit card?

 Second, you can stack the bonus Medallion Qualifying Miles from multiple cards to help you reach or retain elite status.
-Plus, if you apply for the Platinum or Reserve cards, you’ll receive companion fares with each card to help mitigate the annual fees.
+Plus, if you apply for the Platinum or Reserve cards, you’ll receive a companion certificate with each card to help mitigate the annual fees.
 And if you get the Reserve cards, you'll gain complimentary access to Delta SkyClub lounges when traveling on Delta.

-Earning More Than One Delta Welcome Bonus Offer
+Earning More Than One Delta Welcome Offer

 Delta co-branded American Express cards: